ljlabs/youtube-promoter/README.md

-ngrok will give you a public domain name which will allow anybody to access your server To connect your server to the youtube push notifications you will need to follow the steps described at https://developers.google.com/youtube/v3/guides/push_notifications **please not the pubsubhubhub_secret you set in the *config.json* will need to corrospond to the *Verify token* used when subscribing to youtube push notifications** ps this secret can be anything as long as they corrospond between these 2 locations
+ngrok will give you a public domain name which will allow anybody to access your server To connect your server to the youtube push notifications you will need to follow the steps described at https://developers.google.com/youtube/v3/guides/push_notifications **please not the pubsubhubhub-secret you set in the *config.json* will need to corrospond to the *Verify token* used when subscribing to youtube push notifications** ps this secret can be anything as long as they corrospond between these 2 locations